 What is ClubSpark doing to support me as a venue?

-In order to support venues in being compliant the following updates will be made to the system over the coming weeks:
+In order to support venues in being compliant the following updates have been made to the system:

 - Consents when registering for a ClubSpark account changed to opt in